roshmadosh/Kaput/README.md

 ### More Authentication...
 The request that my Angular frontend sends to my authentication endpoint `/api/login` must be in a particular format.
 Most importantly,
 1. On the API side, `/api/login` accepts an `Authentication` parameter which prompts the request to go through the authentication filters, providers, etc.
 2. The request from the client must have an `Authorization` header with the value `Basic <creds>`, where `creds` is the username and password separated by a colon, and encoded to base64.
+The `Basic` part comes from use setting our security config to `httpBasic()`.

 The response will contain the cookies `JSESSIONID` and `XSRF-TOKEN`.
 The latter cookie value needs to be sent with every request to protected endpoints under the header `X-XSRF-TOKEN` to bypass CSRF security (see the CSRF section).

 ### CSRF
 I added public endpoints as arguments to `csrf().ignoringAntMatchers()` so that POST/PUT requests to them won't be blocked.
 To access protected endpoints, logging in successfully causes the server to send back an `XSRF-TOKEN` cookie, which the client must include in all requests to protected endpoints under the header `X-XSRF-TOKEN`.
 This is enabled by calling `.csrfTokenRepository()`.

+### Authorization
+I'm requiring role of ADMIN to view all users.
+All other endpoints only require authentication.
+This is all configured in the security configuration file.
+To prevent users from accessing user or job application info of other users, I had to do method-level authorization on the service classes using the `@PreAuthorize` annotation.

+In addition, since I'm requiring the userID to access user-specific data (versus email, which is how user's are authenticated), I had to update my `UsernamePasswordAuthenticationProvider` to assign the id to the "username" attribute of the `Authentication.Principal` object (which is how you obtain the username and password of the authenticated user making the request).